 This process is known as “breakeven” fusion.
 Scientists and engineers have made significant developments recently, which serve as major steps in the quest to harness fusion energy.
-In 2022, the United States (U.S.) Department of Energy (DOE) announced that the National Ignition Facility (NIF) in California produced a fusion reaction resulting in a net energy gain.
+In 2022, the United States (U.S.) Department of Energy (DOE) announced that the National Ignition Facility (NIF) in California produced a fusion reaction resulting in a net energy gain, a feat it has since repeated four times.

 In addition to government projects, a commercial fusion industry has also emerged – with investor and customer interest driven by both fusion’s immense potential and significant technical milestones in recent years.
-Among other things, investment in fusion exceeded US$6 billion in 2022 in just the U.S. alone, and in September 2023, the UK government invested £650 million in fusion projects.
-The mid-2020s is an important timeframe for fusion.
-Among the announced anticipated commercial project technical milestones, currently, U.S. company Helion Energy, anticipates that its 7th generation prototype – Polaris – is expected to demonstrate net positive electricity to the grid, and Commonwealth Fusion Systems announced that its next prototype – SPARC – is expected to demonstrate net positive electricity.
+Investment in fusion exceeded $7.1 billion as of 2024, and in January 2025, the UK government invested a further £410 million in fusion projects.
+Among the announced anticipated commercial project technical milestones in the next few years, U.S. company Helion Energy obtained a large broad scope license from the State of Washington and anticipates that its 7th generation prototype – Polaris – is expected to demonstrate net positive electricity to the grid.
+Commonwealth Fusion Systems also announced that its next prototype – SPARC – is expected to demonstrate net positive electricity with a grid-scale plant in Virginia to follow.
+That grid-scale plant is expected to come online in the early 2030s and generate about 400 megawatts of clean, carbon-free electricity — enough energy to power large industrial sites or about 150,000 homes.

 Fusion developments around the world